 is a New York City based director who works on new plays, the re-imagining of classics, and community-engaged practices.
 Recent work includes the world premiere of Chiori Miyagawa’s IN THE LINE and Lisa Biggs’ AFTER/LIFE: DETROIT '67, a community-engaged drama about the '67 Detroit rebellion focusing on the experience of women and girls.
 AFTER/LIFE was created and staged with Virginia Park residents and actors from the Detroit metro area as part of the local '67 commemorative events in Detroit in July 2017, just a few blocks from where the rebellion began.
-Upcoming work includes MR. BURNS, A POST-ELECTRIC PLAY by Anne Washburn at NYU Gallatin and co-directed with Ben Steinfeld from Fiasco Theater in November 2018.
+Upcoming work includes Henry IV Parts 1 and 2 at NYU Gallatin and co-directed with Ben Steinfeld from Fiasco Theater in November 2019.

 Horton’s new play collaborations have appeared at the Contemporary American Theater Festival, Working Theater, HERE, NYC Summerstage, Lark Play Development Center, William Inge Playwrights’ Festival, New Dramatists, The Playwrights’ Center in Minneapolis, Workhaus Collective, id Theater, Commonweal Theatre, NYU’s Skirball Center, Riverside Theatre, Iowa New Play Festival, Lied Center for the Performing Arts, Edinburgh Festival Fringe and National Black Theatre Festival.